 Meat science program teacher at tracy h.s.

 Nikki Maddux will be entering her sixteenth year of teaching at Tracy High School this coming fall.
 She received her bachelor’s degree in animal science, and her masters in animal science with an emphasis on developmental genetics.
 She also taught at the college level for a semester, but with Tracy High’s meat science program being one of only two in California, it seemed like an opportunity that wasn’t to be missed.
 “I didn’t plan on that,” Maddux said, regarding becoming a teacher in meat processing.
 “There are only two programs in the state, and in one it’s offered every other year.
 It gives the kids here opportunities that they can’t find anywhere else.”
 With the trend of eating organic food on the rise, having skilled hands in meat processing is predicted to increase in need over the next few years.
 Maddux explained that there is already a need for small, family-owned processing companies for their organic meat and farmer’s markets.
 Working for a small business isn’t the only thing this class prepares students for either.
 There are many options that are open to them after leaving this class with the experience they’ve gleaned from it.
 “One of the things we’ve been told by store managers is that our students leave our program understanding proper sanitation procedures.”
 For example, there are jobs that require their employees to have these skills within big businesses like Costco.
 “When they start at Costco, one of the first things they’ll be assigned to do is clean.
 Our students go in with these quality assurance skills.”
+Other areas in demand include understanding how to maintain food processing machines.
+National Band Saw manufactures replacement parts for hobart mixer and other brands, and learning how to change the saws and other parts can be a key skill for many.
 These skills are also revealed to be high in demand.
 Quality assurance opens doors to careers as food inspectors, advisors, working in the meat departments of grocery stores, or even jobs with the U.S. Department of Agriculture or the U.S. Food and Drug Administration.
 Meat processing is a very specialized field that has more to it than one would expect.
 “Parents should be open to the idea of other jobs,” Maddux advised regarding careers in meat processing.
 For students who want to become chefs, they will be required to take classes in meat science to learn how to properly cut meat and prepare it.
 It’s a field that people need to be open to, as it is something that we do need and will continue to

 need as long as people want